 - I use arrowroot starch, but tapioca starch/flour would work just fine as a replacement.

-- After dropping the dough on the cookie sheet, you can form the biscuit more to your liking.
-They will rise and spread slightly during baking.
+- After dropping the dough on the cookie sheet, you can form the biscuits more to your liking.
+I like to flatten them slightly so they aren't perfectly round.
+These will rise and spread slightly during baking, but will retain their overall shape.

 - If you have some left over, store in the fridge and re-heat when needed.
-These will stay good in the fridge for 3 days.
-They can also be frozen.
+These will stay good in the fridge for 3-4 days.
+They can also be frozen for up to 3 months.

 I made these last night and they turned out